-- 1. Demonstrate effective leadership and management skills. - Assess the political, economic, and legal nature of the policymaking process and its implications on the work of public managers. - Synthesize, analyze, and apply theories and principles of public administration and 3. management to solve problems in public and nonprofit organizations. - Articulate and apply a public service perspective.
-4. - Apply qualitative and quantitative data analysis skills for public and community problem solving and decision-making. - Communicate and interact effectively in an environment of changing demographics, evolving technology, and diverse perspectives.
-The M.P.A. degree is offered both fully online and face-to-face.
-Courses taught in person are mostly on the Carrolton campus, primarily at night.
+- 1. Demonstrate effective leadership and management skills. - Assess the political, economic, and legal nature of the policymaking process and its implications on the work of public managers. - 3.
+Synthesize, analyze, and apply theories and principles of public administration and management to solve problems in public and nonprofit organizations. - 4.
+Articulate and apply a public service perspective. - 5.
+Apply qualitative and quantitative data analysis skills for public and community problem solving and decision-making. - Communicate and interact effectively in an environment of changing demographics, evolving technology, and diverse perspectives.
+All of the MPA courses are available online.

 Graduate Assistant positions are available to full time students who qualify.
 Regular Admission Applicants must hold an undergraduate degree from an accredited college or university.
 Students with any undergraduate major may apply.
 Those students with no prior public administration education or public service experience will be required to take POLS 5200 - Principles of Public Administration.
 This course does not count toward the 36 hours required for the degree.
 Admission will be based on the M.P.A.
 Committee's evaluation of five factors: (1) A minimum 2.5 cumulative grade average (GPA) equivalent on a 4.0 scale is required, (2) Two letters of recommendation from former professors or from job supervisors, (3) A minimum total score of 291 (combining Verbal and Quantitative) on the Graduate Record Examination (GRE).
 However, the following are eligible for a GRE Waiver: a.
 Applicant with an earned graduate degree from an accredited institution, b.
 Applicant with an earned undergraduate degree with an overall GPA of 3.0 or higher from an accredited institution, c.
 Applicant with an earned undergraduate degree with an overall GPA of 2.75 from an accredited institution and at least 3 years professional, full-time, public sector or nonprofit career experience, d.
 Applicant with a public or nonprofit work experience of at least 7 or more years in a full-time, relevant supervisory position, (4) A personal statement of about 1,000 words that describes the applicant's work experience, professional goals, the reasons they have chosen this program, why they want to attend UWG, and how the MPA program will help the applicant achieve the goals, and (5) A current resume Program of Study The M.P.A. degree is a professional program requiring the completion of 36 semester hours of graduate credit.
 While an exit paper is required, the program is a non-thesis program.
 The curriculum for the M.P.A. degree places major emphasis upon courses in the area of public administration and policy.
 All pre-service students will be required to substitute an internship for 3 hours of the elective track.
 The program is built on three tiers of course work: The Professional Core (21 hours):

 All students must complete the professional core.
-The courses in the core are: - POLS 6200 Public Budgeting and Financial Management 3 - POLS 6201 Theory of Public Administration and Ethics 3 - POLS 6202 Research Methods for Public Administration 3 - POLS 6203 Public Organizational Theory 3 - POLS 6204 Public Policy Analysis and Program Evaluation 3 - POLS 6205 Administrative Law and Procedures 3 - POLS 6206 Public Human Resource Management 3 The Elective Track (12 hours):
+The courses in the core are: - POLS 6200 Public Budgeting and Financial Management 3 Credit Hours - POLS 6201 Theory of Public Administration and Ethics 3 Credit Hours - POLS 6202 Research Methods for Public Administration 3 Credit Hours - POLS 6203 Public Organizational Theory 3 Credit Hours - POLS 6204 Public Policy Analysis and Program Evaluation 3 Credit Hours - POLS 6205 Administrative Law and Procedures 3 Credit Hours - POLS 6206 Public Human Resource Management 3 Credit Hours The Elective Track (12 hours):